ero67/Cloud-Computing-Project/README.md

 - Insightful Analytics: Tableau/Looker provides actionable insights.# Cloud-Native Data Processing and Visualization Pipeline

 ## Dataset
-We have decided yet, but we can use any dataset to visualize the data (e.g. Weather data from some areas etc ...)
+We have decided yet, but we can use any dataset to transform and visualize the data. (e.g. Weather data in multiple cities)

 ## Architecture Diagram
 ![Architecture Diagram](./proposal.png)